• Latest

 Set Shorter Timeout:

 The configuration option is screen timeout, which defines when the screen remains on after the user is inactive.
-Reducing the timeout means your screen turns off soon when idle, thus saving battery power when you are not using it.
+Reducing the timeout means your screen turns off sooner when idle, thus saving battery power when you are not using it.

 Tap on the settings of your phone.